albertostefanelli/academic_website/content/home/about.md

 Concerning the private sector, I am an external consultant and analyst for [ZK Analytics](http://www.zkanalytics.com/) and for the [European Consortium for Political Research (Methods Schools)](https://ecpr.eu/Events/EventTypeDetails.aspx?EventTypeID=5).

-I love cooking, woodworking, and reading about how individuals make choices.
+I have too many hobbies but what never gets me tried is cooking, woodworking, and reading about how individuals make choices.
 Huge Linux fan boy.